Colimits in 2-dimensional slices: Introduction

 Finally, we apply the general $\F$-categorical theorem of preservation of $2$-colimits to the $2$-functor of change of base along a split Grothendieck opfibration between lax slices (see \prox\ref{proptaustextendstoatwofunctor}).
-In dimension $1$, the concept of change of base between slices is definitely helpful, and it is well known that the pullback perfectly realizes such a job.
+In dimension $1$, the concept of change of base between slices is definitely helpful, and it is well-known that the pullback perfectly realizes such a job.
 For $\CAT$, given a functor $\tau\:\E\to \B$, it is still a good idea to consider the pullback $2$-functor $\tau\st\:\slice{\CAT}{\B}\to \slice{\CAT}{\E}$ between strict slices.
-And it is well known that such change of base $2$-functor has a right adjoint $\tau\stb$ (and automatically a right $2$-adjoint) precisely when $\tau$ is a Conduch\'{e} functor (as the latter functors are the exponentiable morphisms in $\CAT$).
+It is well-known that such change of base $2$-functor has a right 2-adjoint $\tau\stb$, and thus preserves all weighted 2-colimits, precisely when $\tau$ is a Conduch\'{e} functor (as Conduch\'{e} functors are the exponentiable morphisms in $\CAT$).
 This is proved in Conduch\'{e}'s~\cite{conduche_existadjointsadroitcondfunc}, with the ideas already present in Giraud's~\cite{giraud_methodedeladescente}.
-So that when $\tau$ is Conduch\'{e} then $\tau\st$ is nicely behaved, preserving all the weighted $2$-colimits.
-However, in order to generalize the calculus of colimits in $1$-dimensional slices to dimension $2$, we find the need to consider lax slices.
+However, in order to generalize the calculus of colimits in $1$-dimensional slices to dimension $2$, we need to consider lax slices.
 And it is then helpful to have a change of base $2$-functor between lax slices of a finitely complete $2$-category.
-We believe that the most natural way to achieve this is by calculating comma objects rather than pullbacks.
-This is also connected to the construction of the category of elements, as we have described in our~\cite{mesiti_twosetenrgrothconstrlaxnlimits}, but also, in general, to the concept of $2$-dimensional elementary topos (see Weber's~\cite{weber_yonfromtwotop}).
-Equivalently to calculating comma objects, we can take pullbacks along split Grothendieck opfibrations, that serve as a kind of fibrant replacement (see \prox\ref{propreplacement}).
-Such a point of view is preferable for us since Grothendieck opfibrations in $\CAT$ are always Conduch\'{e} and we can generalize the ideas for finding a right adjoint to the pullback functor $\tau\st\:\slice{\CAT}{\B}\to \slice{\CAT}{\E}$ (from Conduch\'{e}'s~\cite{conduche_existadjointsadroitcondfunc}) to lax slices.
-Notice that considering lax slices we are fixing a direction and we then need to take opfibrations, while Conduch\'{e} functors are now too unbiased.
+We can achieve this by calculating comma objects or, equivalently, pullbacks along split Grothendieck opfibrations (that serve as a kind of fibrant replacement, see \prox\ref{propreplacement}).
+Taking pullbacks along opfibrations is preferable in the context of this paper, since Grothendieck opfibrations in $\CAT$ are always Conduch\'{e} and we can generalize the ideas for finding a right adjoint to the pullback functor $\tau\st\:\slice{\CAT}{\B}\to \slice{\CAT}{\E}$ (from Conduch\'{e}'s~\cite{conduche_existadjointsadroitcondfunc}) to lax slices.
+Notice that lax slices have a fixed direction and we then need to take opfibrations, while Conduch\'{e} functors are now too unbiased.